 How Much Does Monthly Website Maintenance Cost?

-On average, WordPress maintenance costs somewhere between $500 to $2,000 depending on some features including:
+On average, WordPress maintenance costs somewhere between $500 to $2,000 depending on some features and factors including:

 - Amount of traffic